 This agenda item is reserved for discussion of the draft update to the Recreation Master Plan.
-The revised draft is attached, along with a draft concept plan and notes for Wright Street Park are attached.
+The draft has been revised, based on comments at the last meeting.
+An updated plan concept is anticipated to be ready for review prior to the meeting.
+An updated project schedule is attached, as well.
 Commissioner discussion, comments and questions regarding the draft are encouraged.
 Your comments will be used to refine the draft, as we work toward presentation of the proposed plan to the public.
-Please refer to the concept plan and notes, and the draft update to the Recreation Master Plan.
+Please refer to the draft update to the Recreation Master Plan and updated project schedule.